TahaMHusain/vowel_plotter/README.md

 # Vowel Plotter

-Extract and plot the F1 and F2 frequencies from a recording of speech.
+Extract and plot the F1 and F2 frequencies from a recording of speech

 ### How to Run